mkarp/StoreKISS/Readme.md

 #StoreKISS

-Lightweight wrapper for Apple's StoreKit framework created with KISS and love.
+Lightweight wrapper for Apple's StoreKit framework created with KISS and love ❤.

 **Attention!** Project is under early development, use for your own risk.